 It’s a given that happy customers don’t leave.
 Consequently, this helps WISPs to keep their churn rates under control and to increase revenue.

 Using AP Shaping in a Wireless Network: An Example

 In any network, there’s often a tradeoff between throughput and latency.
 As you push more bandwidth through access points, they start getting congested, leading to buffering, latency, and loss.
 This leads to a poor subscriber experience.

 The key is to find the sweet spot between throughput and latency.
-Preseem QoE monitoring helps find the right balance and our QoE optimized shaping ensures that all subscribers get a good experience within the bandwidth allocated to the access point.
+Preseem QoE monitoring helps find the right balance.
+Our QoE optimized shaping also ensures that all subscribers get a good experience within the bandwidth allocated to the access point.

 In this scenario, the AP (Ubiquiti Rocket 5AC Prism) for a WISP customer was congested and adding 150 ms of latency at 50 Mbit.

 By reducing the throughput to 40 Mbit using Preseem’s AP shaping, the latency came down to 100 ms. Consequently, subscribers experienced a much ‘faster-feeling’ internet experience, leading to a reduction in support calls and complaints.